alex1989/asnme/README.md

 # Asnme

+## Current Status

+This project is currently inactive due to lack of time and other priorities.

 ## What is this?

 Asnme is a management application for [MongoDB](http://www.mongodb.org) databases.
 It is a desktop application written in C++ and Qt and will (eventually) be available on Windows, Linux and Mac.